hgjjefe/expression-tree-editor/README.md

 ### Gestures

+(This is a non-exhaustive list because I can't remember all.)

 Any node -> siblings : If no simplifcations, then swap them

 Top two/three levels node -> Other side's top two level node (SPACE) : Move PLUS/MINUS term to other side of equation